nodejscn/node-api-cn/esm/resolver_algorithm.md

   subpath in the package for the given module.
 * _Package Import Not Defined_: Package imports do not define the specifier.
 * _Module Not Found_: The package or module requested does not exist.
+* _Unsupported Directory Import_: The resolved path corresponds to a directory, which is not a supported target for module imports.